hellocoop/hello.dev/src/faqs/README.md

 ### *5) What types of applications is Hellō suitable for?*

-Hellō is currently only suitable for new applications wanting to sign up individual users.
-Hellō is not an enterprise identity solution where an enterprise wants to manage which applications are available to users.
+Hellō can be used with any application that can perform an OpenID Connect flow.
+Hellō is currently best suitable for new applications wanting to sign up individual users.
+We are working on adding enterprise federation features for B2B applications.

 ### *6) Why is Hellō only intended for new applications?*